Your basket is currently empty!

 You have probably heard people say things like “It’s not healthy to lose weight too fast, as it’ll make your metabolism stall” or “Your body will go into survival mode” and such.
 These statements are neither completely true nor false.
 Let’s start by getting one thing out of the way first.
 The rate you burn calories will never just stall.

 Metabolism is a term that collectively describes how your body converts and uses energy.

-There’s a difference when talking about metabolic hormones, and metabolism in general – the latter referring to your bodies ability to burn energy.
+There’s a difference when talking about metabolic hormones, and metabolism in general – the latter referring to your body’s ability to burn energy.

 Most people have probably heard, or even thought themselves “I’m overweight because I have a low metabolism” or “You can eat anything you want without gaining weight!
 You must have a high metabolism.”
-The metabolism is often referred to as a part of our biological make-up that regulates how fast or how slow we burn calories.
+Metabolism is often referred to as a part of our biological make-up that regulates how fast or how slow we burn calories.
 But the metabolism is so much more than that.
-The metabolism is all chemical reactions that occur in the body; all the hormones, brain cells, intestinal cells, and fat cells that regulate our health, aging process, body weight, and how we burn calories.
+Metabolism is all chemical reactions that occur in the body; all the hormones, brain cells, intestinal cells, and fat cells that regulate our health, aging process, body weight, and how we burn calories.

 When we talk about having a high or low metabolism – or when we talk about something being wrong with the metabolism, it’s usually in relation to imbalances in the regulation of thyroid hormones; a metabolic disease.
 If you think you might have a metabolic disease you should see your doctor, as such a disease can influence many aspects of your body.